 The “holy lands” featured in this post are perfect if you happen to be in the capital of Japan and/or you want to do a day trip out from Tokyo.

 1. Your Name

-A short walk from the red stairs is Yotsuya station, where Taki and Miki meet for their date.
+A short walk from the red stairs is Yotsuya Station, where Taki and Miki meet for their date.

 Akihabara!
-One step out of JR Akihabara station, and you’ll see the Radio Kaikan building where the seminar from episode 1 was held, and its top floor where the time machine appears.
+One step out of JR Akihabara Station, and you’ll see the Radio Kaikan building where the seminar from episode 1 was held, and its top floor where the time machine appears.

 An easy place to stop by if you’re in Akihabara, it’s really just right there.

-On top of this, the Kaikan building holds several anime-related shops, so it’s easy to spend a few hours in this one building alone!
+Also, the Kaikan building holds several anime-related shops, so it’s easy to spend a few hours in this one building alone!

 3. Rascal Does Not Dream of Bunny Girl Senpai